AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/caching.md

 1. Deserialize the cache from persistence to MSAL's memory before accessing the cache
 2. If the in-memory cache has changed since last access, serialize the cache back to persistence

-For that, MSAL accepts a custom cache plugin in [configuration](./configuration.md).
-This plugin should implement [ICachePlugin](https://azuread.github.io/microsoft-authentication-library-for-js/ref/interfaces/_azure_msal_common.icacheplugin.html) interface:
+For persisting the cache, MSAL accepts a custom cache plugin in [configuration](./configuration.md).
+This plugin should implement the [ICachePlugin](https://azuread.github.io/microsoft-authentication-library-for-js/ref/interfaces/_azure_msal_common.icacheplugin.html) interface:

 ```typescript
 interface ICachePlugin {